Wellingborough Town F.C.

 Wellingborough Town F.C. is a football club based in Wellingborough, Northamptonshire, England.
-They play in the Northern Premier League, Midland Division.
+They play in the Northern Premier League Division One Midlands.
 The club was formed in 2004 after the previous club bearing the name had folded.

 History

 The origins of the club began in 1867 when they formed.
-Then it is claimed that this made it not only the oldest club in Northamptonshire, but also the sixth-oldest in the country.
-However, since folding, this is no longer the case.
-The club played originally under the part-handling code, until becoming a genuine football club in 1869, playing at Broad Green, wearing an old gold and black strip.
+The club played originally under the part-handling code, until becoming a genuine football club in 1869, playing at Broad Green, wearing a gold and black strip.
 In 1879 Wellingborough Town became the first club to play under floodlights, when they entertained Bedford at the Bassett's Close ground, using lights powered by generators at either end of the pitch.

 The club joined Division One of the Southern League in 1901–02, moving to their current ground at the Dog & Duck in London Road.
 In 1905 the club changed name to Wellingborough Redwell but resigned at the end of the season after finishing bottom of Division One, continuing to be called Wellingborough Redwell until reverting to Wellingborough Town in 1919.

 Wellingborough joined the Metropolitan League in 1968–69, finishing seventh.
 They won the title the following season and joined the West Midlands (Regional) League Premier Division, finishing third.
 In 1971–72, they joined the Southern League Division One North.
 A reorganisation of the league saw it split into Southern and Midland Divisions, with Wellingborough playing in the Midland Division.
 However, they struggled until in 1988–89, they were relegated to the United Counties League.

 The club struggled for thirteen seasons in the UCL, narrowly avoiding relegation from the Premier Division in a number of seasons.
 However, they could hold out no longer than 2001–02 when the club folded and they resigned from the League.